 Pendjari National Park forms part of the transnational W-Arly-Pendjari (WAP) Complex, spanning Benin, Burkina Faso, and Niger, which is the largest remaining intact ecosystem in West Africa.
 Covering 6 445 km2, Pendjari is the last refuge for the region’s elephant and some of the remaining critically endangered West African lion population.

 Historically, the region has suffered political instability, lax management, insufficient resources, and growing human pressures, all of which threatened the remaining wildlife and livelihoods of communities dependent on Pendjari.
-However, in 2017, recognising the link between securing protected areas and sustainable development for the country, the Government of Benin invited African Parks to assume management of Pendjari.
+However, in 2017, recognising the link between securing protected areas and sustainable development for the country, the Government of Benin invited African Parks to sign a management agreement partnership for Pendjari.
+Since then, this volatile landscape has become a haven for stable wildlife populations, uncontrolled resource use and rampant poaching are slowly being contained, and employment opportunities, education and health care have reached thousands of people.

-In five years, this volatile landscape has become a haven for stable wildlife populations, uncontrolled resource use and rampant poaching are slowly being contained, and employment opportunities, education and health care have reached thousands of people.
-Despite militant activity spilling into Benin from Burkina Faso in 2022, park management and a dedicated team of rangers continue to work towards achieving safety within the park.
-A revised security strategy to ensure protection of Pendjari, its wildlife and people has been implemented and a sense of improved security is being felt as communities, park management and government work together to ensure stability.
+Despite militant activity in Benin, park management and a dedicated team of rangers continue to work towards achieving safety within the park.
+A revised security strategy to ensure protection of Pendjari, its wildlife and people has been implemented, park management and government work together to ensure stability.
 Despite its challenges, in one of the most precarious regions in Africa today, Pendjari is emerging as a place of hope and safety, where effective protected area management is encouraging people to continue protecting its fragile biodiversity to secure natural resources for the benefit of their own livelihoods and wellbeing.

 Pendjari Highlights